Should you wear dress or casual watches for men?

 The shape of the case and dial are largely aesthetic choices.
 There's a small preference for rectangular dials and cases in modern business styles, but a round watch is certainly no faux pas.
 More unusual styles (triangular, etc.) would fall under the heading of casual-only wear, however.

-Dress Or Casual Watches For Men Choice #4: The Movement Of The Watch Hands
+Dress vs Casual Watches For Men Choice #4: The Movement Of The Watch Hands

 The movement is where most men tend to get lost.
 Without going into too much detail, the movement is what keeps the actual time.
 There are basically three types of movement, although sub-categories exist among each: